South Florida Bulls men's basketball: Amir Abdur-Rahim era (2023–2024)

 USF hired former Kennesaw State head coach Amir Abdur-Rahim as Gregory's replacement.
 Abdur-Rahim had just led Kennesaw State to their first Division I NCAA Tournament the prior season.
 During the 2023–24 season, USF defeated a top-10 opponent for the second time in team history, erasing a 20-point deficit on the road against No. 10 Memphis.
 On February 12, the Bulls received votes in both the AP Poll and Coaches Poll, their second time receiving votes in each poll, and first time receiving votes in both polls in the same week.
 The Bulls clinched a share of their first regular season conference title in team history on February 25, the same day they set a new team record with 13 consecutive wins.
 On February 26, 2024, USF was ranked No. 25 in both the AP and Coaches polls, marking the first time in school history that the team was officially ranked in either poll.
 The Bulls clinched the conference title outright after defeating Charlotte away on March 2.
 Amir Abdur-Rahim was unanimously named the American Athletic Conference Coach of the Year and Chris Youngblood was named the AAC Player of the Year.
 The Bulls reached the NIT and defeated rival Central Florida in the first round before losing to VCU in the second round.
 Their 25–8 record was the best in program history.

-Abdur-Rahim died unexpectedly on October 24, 2024 at the age of 43 from complications related to a medical procedure.
+Abdur-Rahim passed away unexpectedly on October 24, 2024 at the age of 43 from complications related to a medical procedure.
 Following Abdur-Rahim's death, the student section in the Yuengling Center was renamed in his honor and all of USF's sports teams wore green and gold patches with the initials "AAR" for the remainder of the school year.
 The conference also introduced the Amir Abdur-Rahim Sportsmanship Award, which is presented to the men’s basketball student-athlete who, as determined by the league's head coaches, "best exemplifies the qualities of sportsmanship, fair play and leadership".
 Ben Fletcher was named USF's interim coach for the 2024–25 season.

-Brian Hodgson era (2025-)
+Brian Hodgson era (2025–2026)

 On March 24, 2025, USF announced their hiring of Arkansas State head coach Bryan Hodgson as their new head coach to replace Amir Abdur-Rahim.
+The following year, the Bulls won both the regular and postseason American Conference titles, and qualified for the NCAA Tournament for the first time in 14 years.